rigbetellabs/tortoisebot_waiter/README.md

 git clone https://github.com/FlexBE/flexbe_app.git

 New packages:
-tortoisebotgoto_goal- There are three different scripts in the src folder for this package. goto_goal.py
-gotogoal_avoidobstacle.py
-obstacle_avoiding.py
-Each can used by typing the command: rosrun tortoisebotgoto_goal goto_goal.py (use for navigating goal without avoiding obstacle) rosrun tortoisebotgoto_goal gotogoal_avoidobstacle.py (use for navigating to goal while avoiding obstacle) rosrun tortoisebotgoto_goal obstacle_avoiding.py (use for avoiding  obstacle with a constant linear velocity)
+tortoisebotgoto_goal this packege contains python script for navigating to a goal using movebase.
+Enter the coordinate where you want sent the robot rosrun tortoisebotgoto_goal.py gottogoal.py x-coordinate y-coordinate for example rosrun tortoisebotgoto_goal.py gottogoal.py -0.4 0.3

 Flexbe states:
 Flexbe allows us to simplify the intricate robot behaviour.
 You can use gotogoal behaviour for navigating tortoisebot to multiple goals.
-Currently robot can go to two goals using this behavior while avoiding the obstacle.
-However, you can always add more states if you want to navigate to more goals.
+MOVEBASESATE- This state allows us to navigate the robot to a goal.You can navigate the robot by adding as many states you want.
+However you need to add waypoints in Pose2D format.
+Currently there are few waypoints defiened as per the playground but you can add more waypoints if required.
+How to add more state?
+select tortoisebot behavior from the flexbe gui. and from that navigation_to_goal behaviour
+Click on state machine editor.
+Click on add state and select movebasestate
+Since there is already one behaviour present for your refrence.
-Remember to build the workspace using catkin _make before using Flexbe app How to use flexbe:. roslaunch tortoisebot_gazebo tortoisebot_playground.launch (dont change the sequence launch the simulation first) roslaunch flexbe_app flexbe_full.launch
+Remember to build the workspace using catkin _make before using Flexbe app How to use flexbe:. roslaunch tortoisebot_gazebo tortoisebot_playground.launch roslaunch tortoisebot_firmware server_bringup.launch roslaunch tortoisebot_navigation tortoisebot_navigation.launch roslaunch flexbe_app flexbe_full.launch

- And load the tortoisebot behavior which will be available by default.
+ select tortoisebot behavior from the flexbe gui. and from that navigation_to_goal behaviour